uclhal/Data-Science-for-Docs/04-lesson-04-data-wrangling_slide.md

 ## Prerequisite

-- Install the packages:
+- Install the packages using `install.packages()`:
     + `dplyr`
     + `lubridate`
     + `stringr`
-- Import them into a new worksheet
+- Load the libraries
 - Import the RCT dataset into a `ddata` variable

 ## First wrangle!